AdobeDocs/adobeio-console/getting-started.md

 ## APIs and services

-The _API and services_ screen provides access to all available APIs, Events and services for Adobe products and technologies, with which you can develop applications.
+The _APIs and services_ screen provides access to all available APIs, Events and services for Adobe products and technologies, with which you can develop applications.
 It can be accessed by selecting selecting **APIs and services** in the top navigation.

 To learn more about available APIs and services, read the [APIs and services overview](apis-and-services.md).